Cool things

 There are a few choices, and you ought to pick them depending on your audience.

-• The visually pleasing way - e.g. for Twitter: Carbon
+• The visually pleasing way - e.g. for Twitter/X: Carbon

 • The user-friendly way - e.g. for helping solve an issue: GitHub Gists